Atchison County is named for David Rice Atchison, who was a United States Senator at the time of the Kansas-Nebraska Act.

 Contractor: F H Latimer & Charles W Benning

 Description: The building faces east and is a three story gray ashlar stone and granite structure.
-The rectangular shaped building sits on a slight slope.
+The rectangular shaped building is located on landscaped grounds in the center of Atchison and sits on a slight slope.
+The building has a raised basement.
 A smooth cut stone belt course continues all the way around the building at the first story.
-The east front has a large arch at the entrance with recessed doorway.
+The east front has a large arch at the entrance with recessed doorway to the first story.
 On the northeast corner is high square stone six story clock tower with steep roof.
 On the other corners are small stone towers with steep roof.
-In the centre of the east side, the building rises to a peak with arched window.
-The south and north sides also have centre peaks with large arched window.
-On the west side, the building is connected by a concrete areaway to the concrete jail.
+In the center of the east side, the building rises to a peak with arched window.
+The south and north sides also have center peaks with large arched window.
+On the west side, the building is connected by a concrete areaway to the Law Enforcement Center.
+In the interior are iron staircases.
+The County District Court courtroom is located along the center of the north side of the second story.
+On the south side is a small courtroom on the second story.
+The building houses the County District Court of the 1st Judicial District.
 During construction, A D Clark of Atchison was the superintendent and A Semple was in charge of the stonecutting.
+On the west side is the modern Law Enforcement Center designed by Shaughnessy, Pickel and Scott Architects Inc. and constructed by Universal Construction Company Inc. in 1999 to 2000.

 Note: The gray ashlar stone was supplied by the Consolidated Stone Company of Bedford, Indiana.
-The cost of construction of the courthouse was $61,625.
 The plumbing and heating contract was let on July 6, 1896 to James Cotter of Kansas City for $6,547.

 Note: The architect, George P Washburn & Sons, designed courthouses in Anderson County, Butler County, Chautauqua County, Doniphan County, Franklin County, Harper County, Kingman County, Miami County, Pratt County and Woodson County, and Beaver County in Oklahoma.